Kershaw Ks 13 as Dodgers eliminate Brewers 3-0

+LOS ANGELES (AP) — Beat up in the postseason over the years, Clayton Kershaw orchestrated one of his best performances against the weakened Milwaukee Brewers.

-LOS ANGELES (AP) — Clayton Kershaw struck out 13 while delivering eight innings of three-hit ball, Mookie Betts snapped a scoreless tie with a two-out, two-run double in the fifth, and the Los Angeles Dodgers beat the Milwaukee Brewers 3-0 to sweep their NL wild-card series on Thursday night.
+Kershaw struck out 13 while delivering eight innings of three-hit ball, Mookie Betts hit a two-out, two-run double in the fifth, and the Los Angeles Dodgers won 3-0 to sweep their NL wild-card series on Thursday night.

+“This was a fun night for me,” said Kershaw, who displayed a rare smile on the mound.
+“Get the postseason off to a good start.
+It’s a good first step for sure.”

 The eight-time West champion Dodgers advanced to the NL Division Series in Arlington, Texas, and will play either the St. Louis Cardinals or San Diego Padres, who meet in a deciding Game 3 on Friday.

 Kershaw’s strikeouts were a playoff career high and the most by a Dodgers pitcher in the postseason since his mentor Sandy Koufax had 15 in Game 1 of the 1963 World Series against the Yankees.

+“That was pretty spectacular, for sure,” Betts said.
+“He gave us all the opportunities in the world to capitalize.”

 Kershaw issued his lone walk to Luis Urias in the eighth and promptly picked him off when a diving Urias couldn’t get back to the bag.
 The Brewers lost their challenge of the call.

+“Kershaw was just determined,” Dodgers manager Dave Roberts said.
+“He gave us all he had and all we needed.”

 Kershaw, a three-time NL Cy Young Award winner, showed none of the fallibility that’s plagued his postseason career.
 He came in with a 9-11 record and 4.43 ERA in the playoffs.
+A year ago, he came on in relief of starter Walker Buehler against Washington, gave up back-to-back homers and was removed in Game 5 of the Division Series.

-He had his way with the beleaguered Brewers.
+This time, he had his way with the beleaguered Brewers.
 He gave up singles to Jedd Gyorko, Urias and Keston Hiura.

+“Offensively, it was a struggle,” Brewers manager Craig Counsell said.
+“Kershaw, he was exceptional.
+His slider was as good as I remember it.”

 Neither team managed to hit a ball hard as Brandon Woodruff and Kershaw dueled through four innings.
 Only two of the Dodgers’ nine hitters didn’t strike out during that span; five of the Brewers didn’t.

-Los Angeles managed just one hit through four innings, a single by Austin Barnes, before breaking out in the fifth.
+After leading the majors with 118 home runs this season, Los Angeles managed just one hit through four innings, a single by Austin Barnes, before breaking out in the fifth with a trio of singles.

 Cody Bellinger and Chris Taylor had back-to-back singles up the middle with one out.
 AJ Pollock grounded into a fielder’s choice to third and Urias stepped on the bag to force Bellinger and fired to first.
 But Gyorko couldn’t handle the throw in time to complete the double play.